 Approximately 1 in 5 adults in the US are living with neuropsychiatric illnesses that are, in turn, associated with inadequate treatment, poor quality of life, disability, and considerable direct and indirect costs.
 There is significant unmet need for novel and effective therapeutic options that are not limited by long latency periods to clinical effects, low response rates, and significant risks and side effects.
-Increasing evidence from animal models and clinical trials now suggests that Kv7.2/7.3 targeting drugs offer the potential to treat a spectrum of these neuropsychiatric diseases including, but not limited to, mood disorders, such as major depressive disorder, bipolar disorder and anxiety.
-We plan to advance BHV-7000 as a potential treatment for patients with bipolar disorder and intend to start a Phase 2/3 clinical trial targeting this indication by in the end first half of 2023, 2024.
-We are evaluating and have not yet finalized potential Phase 2/3 future clinical trial designs, including trial size, and primary and secondary endpoints.
+Increasing evidence from animal models and clinical trials now suggests that Kv7.2/7.3 targeting drugs offer the potential to treat a spectrum of these neuropsychiatric diseases including, but not limited to, mood disorders, such as major depressive disorder ("MDD"), bipolar disorder and anxiety.